joannakl/cs102/projects/project3_logs.markdown

 details about logins to a remote computer system.

 In any multi-user computer system, several users can be logged in at the same time.
-Moreover, the same user can be logged in simultonously using different terminals.
+Moreover, the same user can be logged in simultaneously using different terminals.
 Every time a user loggs in, or loggs out, a record of it is written to a log file.
 Only one user can be logged in using any given terminal at any given time.
 But once a user loggs out, another user can log in using the same terminal.